damjan911/SOLID-Principles/README.md

     }

 ```
-### Now to apply OCP we need to utilize Inheritance as a one of the fourth pillars of Object-oriented programming Language.
+### Now to apply OCP we need to utilize Inheritance as one of the fourth pillars of Object-oriented programming Language.

 ### <ins>Good Example: </ins>